jamemanionda/ReFS_Detector/README.md

 *Data wiping tools Detector*

 The Detector is ReFS $Logfile analysis tool.
-It allows for detecting data wiping tools behavior in log from Windows.
+It allows for detecting data wiping tools behavior in $Logfile from Windows.

 ## Features